Karlitoyo/Waste-Not-Want-Not/README.md

 section.
 It is also my intention to re-place the hero-image with a alternating selection of most-desired items'.
 Upon going live and being connected to a server the 'Get-Involved' section will also have an image upload upon successful 'Sign-up'.

+## User Feedback
+Initial feedback was positive for the purposes of the assignment however requests were made for further content visable on site which has been noted however this will be more realistic upon live users creating content through upload.
+Second user requested for clearer hero images however again this was due to the portrait orientation of my upload which was then edited in a picture editor 'GIMP'.
+Upon reflection it may have been easier to re-take photographs for the hero section however the functionality was priority over content as site is not live currently.

 ## Technologies-Utilised